Rajkumar-Prajapati/EventManagement/README.md

 - install suvix package from clerk
 - make types folder and make a index.ts file and paste all data from assests provided copied
 - install --> npm install query-string

+# create event for sidebar
+- install form from shadcn/ui
+- npx shadcn@latest add input
+- install dropdwon from shadcn
+- install dialogue from shadcn
+- install textarea from shadcn
+- install uploadthing from uploadthing website(configure the folder and file according to given in docs and also set the scecret key or api key)
+- install reactdate picker from react
+- install checkbox form shadcn/ui
+- open stripe website and create account
+- after creation of account follow the documentation
+- Payment integration section choose quick start and selected next.js and also find out the api key and secrect key from the same page .env and copy it and paste in .env.local file
+- Now install the stripe in console using commond--> npm install @stripe/stripe-js
+- npm install stripe